sidravi1/sidravi1.github.io/_posts/2019-03-27-back-to-basic-with-david-mackay-ii.md

 Good news is that all the ambiguity in the second and fourth dataset is now gone - we have a small cluster and a large cluster.
 Bad news is that there is a little more ambiguity about the some of the peripheral points in the first dataset since the blue cluster is now larger and more important.
 It still does a shitty job of the circles and the last dataset with skinny clusters.

-We  can't do much about the circles unless we change coordinates and I'll leave that out for now.
-Another reason t use HDBSCAN or Spectral Clustering if this is a real life problem.
+We  can't do much about the circles unless we change coordinate systems / do some transformations and I'll leave that out for now (another reason to use HDBSCAN or Spectral Clustering if this is a real life problem).
 But we can do something about the skinny clusters.
 So far we have kept the cluster round - i.e. the variance in the two dimensions are constrained to be equal.
 Let's relax that in the next section.

 ## K-means with adaptive covariance

-I'm adding a try/except since the covariance matrix becomes invalid under some scenarios (well, the same ones as above).
+I'm adding a try/except since the covariance matrix becomes invalid under some scenarios (the same ones as above).
 In these cases, we just pick a tiny round cluster.

 {% highlight python %}
 def gaussian_dist_v4(c, cov, x, pi):